mttbmann/Deepflow/readme.md

             project_path/input_files/update_input.json:

-To adjust the settings for each workflow step the input files adjusted:
+To adjust the settings for each workflow step the input files can be adjusted:

             project_path/input_files/workflow_step